-Although the combination of such features is quite useful for high-level application programming, their implementation is challenging.
-Many older implementations (e.g., [11, 16, 18]) are based on Prolog's depth-first backtracking strategy to explore the search space.
-Since this strategy leads to operational incompleteness and reduces the potential of modern architectures for parallelism, more recent implementations of functional logic languages offer more flexible search strategies (e.g., [5,7]).
-In order to avoid separate implementations for different strategies, it would be desirable to specify the search strategy (e.g., depth-first, breadth-first, parallel) as a parameter of the implementation.
-A first step towards such an implementation has been done in [8] where a Haskell library for non-deterministic programming w.r.t. different strategies is proposed.
-In this paper, we use this idea to compile functional logic programs into pure Haskell programs that are parameterized such that the generated code works with different run-time systems (various search strategies, call-time/run-time choice, etc).
-Before presenting our compilation scheme, we review the features of functional logic programming that we are going to implement as well as the language Curry that we use for concrete examples.
-From a syntactic point of view, a Curry program is a functional program (with a Haskell-like syntax [19]) extended by non-deterministic rules and free (logic) variables in defining rules.
-For the sake of simplicity, we do not consider free variables, since it has been shown that they can be replaced by non-deterministic rules [4].
+This section provides a brief introduction to the main features of functional logic programming that we are going to implement as well as the language Curry that we use for concrete examples.
+More details about functional logic programming and Curry can be found in recent surveys [7, 13] and the language definition [16].

+From a syntactic point of view, a Curry program is a functional program (with a Haskell-like syntax [23]) extended by non-deterministic rules and free (logic) variables in defining rules.
+For the sake of simplicity, we do not consider free variables, since it has been shown that they can be replaced by non-deterministic rules [5].
 Actually, we use a kernel language, also called overlapping inductively sequential programs [2], which are functional programs extended by a (don't know) non-deterministic choice operator "?".
-This is not a loss of generality, since (1) any functional logic program (with extra variables and conditional, overlapping rules) can be transformed into an overlapping inductively sequential programs [1], and (2) narrowing computations in inductively sequential programs with free variables are equivalent to computations in overlapping inductively sequential programs without free variables [4, Th.
+This is not a loss of generality, since (1) any functional logic program (with extra variables and conditional, overlapping rules) can be transformed into an overlapping inductively sequential program [1], and (2) narrowing computations in inductively sequential programs with free variables are equivalent to computations in overlapping inductively sequential programs without free variables [5, Th.
 2].

 A functional logic program consists of the definition of functions and data types on which the functions operate.
-For instance, the data types of Booleans and polymorphic lists are defined as data Bool = True | False data List a = Nil | Cons a (List a)
+For instance, the data types of Booleans and polymorphic lists are defined as:

+'''

+data Bool = True | False

+data List a = Nil | Cons a (List a)

+'''